 Scored VCE VET programs provide a study score that contributes directly to your ATAR, either as one of your primary four studies or as a fifth or sixth study increment.

-When you receive a Units 3 and 4 sequence towards your VCE from an unscored VET program, they may contribute towards the calculation of your ATAR by VTAC.
+When you receive a Units 3 and 4 sequence towards your VCE from a non-scored VCE VET program, they may contribute towards the calculation of your ATAR by VTAC.
 Check with the VET coordinator at your school.

 Successfully completing most VCE VET programs over two years will give you a full qualification.
 For example, Certificate II in Engineering Studies can be completed through the VCE VET Engineering program.